CamNet, episode 1502

 A documentary following a group of actors as they perform a play about the perils of incarceration at Sing Sing Correctional Facility in New York.

 Raw footage for the 1976 documentary “Making It In Hollywood,” which follows several actors as they attempt to break into the movie business.
 More raw footage shot at actress Sally Kirkland’s home.
-Sally and several of her actress friends discuss various issues, including roles for women, film executives, nudity in films, and actresses that they admire.
+Kirkland and several of her actress friends discuss the difficulties of achieving success as an actor in Hollywood.
+They talk about the importance of “looking the part” in Hollywood; and their experience with agents.
+Also, Kirkland gets a phone call from her mother, Sally Kirkland, Sr., longtime fashion editor at Vogue magazine, and from film director John Badham.
+(The other end of phone is heard on Audio Channel 2.)

 Raw footage for the 1976 documentary “Making It In Hollywood,” which follows several actors as they attempt to break into the movie business.
-The “Making It” crew interviews several actors inside Schwab’s drugstore in Los Angeles.
+This tape is b-roll footage taken from a car, driving down Hollywood Blvd.

 Raw footage from the 1976 documentary “Making It In Hollywood,” which follows several actors as they attempt to break into the movie business.